evansm7/riscix_ide/README.md

 # Acorn RISC iX IDE disc driver (ecide)

-v0.2 4 May 2022
+v0.21 13 Dec 2024

 A very simple, very PIO IDE disc driver for Acorn's RISC iX operating system.
-It's a present for RISC iX 1.21's 30th birthday which happens to be right about now.  :-)
+RISC iX 1.21's 30th birthday coincided with the first release.  :-)

 Using this driver, an Acorn Archimedes can boot RISC iX from a regular IDE disc instead of a grim old ST-506 disc, or a SCSI disc that has to be attached only one particular (and expensive) Acorn SCSI card.
 In theory (currently untested O:-) ) this unlocks use of CompactFlash storage and some very reasonable modern-day IDE card products.